travelnxt/appacitive-docs/index.md

 ### Delete an article

-You can delete existing articles by simply providing the article id of the article tht you want to delete.
+You can delete existing articles by simply providing the article id of the article that you want to delete.
 This operation will fail if the article has existing connections with other articles.

 ** Parameters **